Preferenced Oracle Guided Multi-mode Policies for Dynamic Bipedal Loco-Manipulation: Methodology

 where $t$ is the current time step in the episode, and $m_t$ is the rank of the mode at $t$.
 Indicating preference as a penalizing reward allows yet minimizes transitions in the ``wrong direction" and results in subsequent recovery to the ``right direction".
 Specifically, we set ranks: reach-$0$, manipulate-$1$, and detach-$2$ and penalize any transition that decreases the mode rank compared to the highest rank observed thus far in the current episode.
 In the example above, switching from manipulate to reach (rank change: $2 \rightarrow 1$) is allowed but penalized, forcing the policy to learn the necessary recovery maneuvers.
 Note that the preference reward offers flexibility, allowing different modes to share the same rank and enabling multiple optimal behaviors.
 Unlike densely shaped reward terms, the above-proposed preference reward is sparse by definition and is left untuned across tasks.

 \textbf{Training details}: For training, we use the PPO \cite{schulman2017proximal} implementation of RSL RL \cite{rsl_rl} with the actor/critic network architectures being 1 RNN cell with 128 hidden units followed by an MLP with hidden units [200, 100].
 The remaining hyperparameters are retained from the default configuration for RSL RL provided by Isaac Lab \cite{mittal2023orbit}.
 For all tasks specified in Table \ref{tab:tasks}, the policy observation comprises the proprioceptive robot states, relative distances to the object and target, and a phase indicating the current step in the reference.
 The policy outputs actuator PD targets, to be tracked by a low-level PD controller to compute torques.
 Our rewards are split into task and regularization terms, as seen in Table \ref{tab:rewards}.
-Along with the base tracking from \cite{krishna2024ogmp}, object-tracking and simple task rewards are added.
 Apart from the maximum episode length, we terminate based on the position errors of the robot and object relative to the current oracle reference.
 For the permissible state bounds we use $\rho_x^{\text{robot}}=0.4$, $\rho_y^{\text{robot}}=0.4$ and $\rho_z^{\text{robot}}=0.2$ and $\rho_x^{\text{object}}=0.4$.
 To ensure realistic ball-robot dynamics in the soccer tasks, we incorporate a drag force represented by the equation $F_{drag} = - 0.5 v_{ball}^2$, similar to \cite{ji2023dribblebot}.